bgavran/autodiff/README.md

 In this graph, a node represents an `Operation` and directed edges represent flow of information from one operation to another.

+Operation can be any mathematical function at all.
 Incoming edges to an operation represent its domain and operation's outputs represent its codomain (its output).

 Operations are closed under composition.